Linell/bonnette-bites-website/_posts/2020-05-14-comeback-sauce.md

     2\.
 Store in the refrigerator in an airtight container.
 Use within one week.
 ---

-Comeback sauce is a staple in our house, because a) it's delicious and b) it was invented ten minutes away from us at a Greek restaurant called&nbsp;The Rotisserie (now closed) in downtown Jackson, Mississippi.
+Comeback sauce is a staple in our house, because a) it's delicious and b) it was invented ten minutes away from us at a Greek restaurant called The Rotisserie (now closed) in downtown Jackson, Mississippi.
 There are definitely variations of the sauce; some people add horseradish, some people add oil, and some people add pickle juice.
-Ours is a simple version that pairs perfectly with a hearty salad, veggie sticks, or our favorite -&nbsp;a delicious dipping sauce for crawfish boils.
+Ours is a simple version that pairs perfectly with a hearty salad, veggie sticks, or our favorite - a delicious dipping sauce for crawfish boils.
 There is nothing better\!

 ![It's so easy to make and takes less than five minutes.
 Toss everything in a bowl and whisk!](/uploads/img-2099.jpg){: width="1500" height="2000"}